Request Context

 Cookies

 Waku does not currently provide a dedicated cookie API.
-Use middleware to parse request cookies, store the values your app needs in context data, and set response cookies after rendering.
+Read request cookies from unstable_getHeaders() in server code, and use middleware to set response cookies after rendering.

 // src/middleware/session.ts